skaffroddin/Giftkart/README.md

 - Secure login for registered users.
 - Support for both email and password authentication.

+### Social Login (Google API)
+- Login using Google account for faster and secure access.
+- Integrated with Google OAuth 2.0 API for seamless authentication.

 ### Forgot Password
 - Password reset feature with email verification.